ryans4707/Independent-study/weekly-blog/entries.md

 ## Takeaways

-Knowing some background knowledge on certain things can benefit you.
-For example, knowing alot about CSS and HTML will definitely help me in learning this new topic
+<li>Knowing some background knowledge on certain things can benefit you.
+For example, knowing alot about CSS and HTML will definitely help
+me in learning this new topic.
+<li> Actually being interactive helps learn much more easily.
+For example, I have been using CodeAcademy and following every instruction.
+<li> Read everything that can possibly help any missed little detail can be extremely important to what you are trying to learn